-Did you know that there are about 200 different species of owl?
+Did you know that there are about 250 different species of owl?
 There are 19 owl species found in the United States alone.
-There is a large amount of diversity among different owl species, but they all have one thing in common: they are strict carnivores.
+There is a large amount of diversity among different owl species, but they all have one thing in common: owls are strict carnivores.
+However, their diet will depend on factors such as their size, their habitat, and the types of animals available in the area.
 In this article, we will discuss the owl’s various habitats and typical diet.

 Owls live in many different kinds of habitats all over the world, including prairies, deserts, and, most commonly, wooded areas such as forests.
-You will usually find their nests in trees, but they also nest in barns, holes in the ground, and even in caves.
+You will usually find their nests in hollow tree trunks, but they also nest in barns, holes in the ground, and even in caves.

 Unlike other birds, owls do not migrate in the winter, but they stay put.
 Most of the time, they remain active during the winter, continuing to hunt for prey.
 Many owls, such as the snowy owl, great horned owl, and great gray owl are adapted to live in very cold climates.
-The snowy owl, which can usually be found in the areas surrounding the North Pole and sometimes Canada and the Northern United States, can survive temperatures as cold as -60° F. With their densely layered feathers and thick foot padding, they are made for these kinds of temperatures.
+The snowy owl, which can usually be found in the areas surrounding the North Pole and sometimes Canada and the Northern United States, can survive extremely cold temperatures.
+With their densely layered feathers and thick foot padding, they are made for these kinds of temperatures.

 Owls that live in extremely warm climates, such as the desert owl, stay cool by limiting their activity to the nighttime when it is much cooler outdoors.
 Burrowing owls do just what you might expect based on their name: they burrow in the ground to protect themselves from hot weather.